-Date 1 - 28 February 2021 Time Continuous monitoring throughout February 2021 Monitoring Location Continuous Environmental Monitoring System (CEMS) Parameter Various emission parameters of the Cogeneration Unit (CHP) and Ammonia Stripping Plan (ASP) Exceedance Description Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
+Date 1 - 30 April 2021 Time Continuous monitoring throughout April 2021 Monitoring Location Continuous Environmental Monitoring System (CEMS) Parameter Various emission parameters of the Cogeneration Unit (CHP) and Ammonia Stripping Plan (ASP) Exceedance Description 1.
+Continuous monitoring was carried out at the CAPCS, CHP and ASP throughout the reporting period using the CEMS.
 According to the EM&A Manual, exceedance is considered if the emission concentration of the concerned pollutants is higher than the emission limits stated in Tables 2.2, 2.3 and 2.5 of the EM&A Manual (Version F) for CAPCS, CHP and ASP respectively.
 The concentration of the concerned air pollutants were monitored on-line by the CEMS.
-Exceedances of various emission parameters were recorded on the CEMS including: NO_x and SO2 in the CHP NO_x and NH3 in the ASP.
-According to the Contractor, exceedance is observed to occur mainly at CHPs operated at loading with 40-60% of occur mainly at CHPs operated at loading with 40-60% of the optimal loading (1400KW) 3.
-The Contractor explained that exceedances recorded in the CHP was due to the low biogas loading which results in the poor performance efficiency in CHP.
-Exceedances in ASP was caused by unstable column temperature in biogas combustion.
-Action Taken / Action to be Taken The Contractor will actively liaise with EPD with an aim to increase the quantity of SSOW that can be treated daily, such that sufficient biogas can be generated for the CHP to be able to operate at optimal efficiency.
-The Contractor is negotiating a routine maintenance contract with the CHP supplier to allow the CHP supplier to rectify any exceedances.
-The Contractor has established a regular communication channel with the overseas ASP supplier, to overcome the fact that the supplier cannot travel to Hong Kong due to travel restriction.
-The Contractor arranged for remote fine-tuning of the ASP with the overseas ASP supplier during this reporting period.
-Daily meetings have been held to review ASP operational and emission data.
-Improvement has been observed in ASP emission performance with a reduction of no. of hours of exceedance compared with last reporting period.
+Exceedances of various emission parameters were recorded on the CEMS including: • NO x , SO 2 , VOC and HCl in the CHP NO_x, SO2, CO and NH3 in the ASP.
+2. According to the Contractor, exceedance is observed to occur mainly at CHPs operated at loading with 40-60% of the optimal loading (1400KW) 3.
+The Contractor explained that the NO x exceedances recorded in CHP 1 and 2 were due to the low biogas loading which results in the poor performance efficiency in CHP.
+4. The Contractor explained that the NO x , VOC and HCl limits occurred due to equipment performance degrading at CHP 3.
+5. The Contractor explained that the NO x and NH 3 exceedances in ASP were caused by unstable column temperature in biogas combustion, which have led to incomplete combustion of biogas and NH 3 and hence exceedances in ASP.
+6. The Contractor explained that the CO exceedances in ASP were caused by malfunctioning of the thermal destructor of the ASP, which was stopped temporary for urgent maintenance.
+7. The SO 2 exceedances recorded in CHPs and ASP were due to tripping of the desulphurisation system, which were stopped temporary for urgent maintenance.
+The desulphurisation system resumed to normal operation on the day after urgent maintenance.
+Action Taken / Action to be Taken The quantity of SSOW has increased slightly with the help of the EPD in this reporting month.
+The Contractor will continue to actively liaise with EPD in their monthly meeting with an aim to increase the